EkremUfacik/iWeather-app/README.md

 # iWeather App

+This is a Weather App using the OpenWeatherMap API.
+You can get the weather forecast for any city you want.
+It also automatically detects the weather in your current location if you allow it.

 ## Build with

 - Tailwind CSS
 - Axios
 - Tanstack/React-Query
 - React Router Dom
+- OpenWeatherMap API

 ## Link
 - https://iweather-app-eu.netlify.app/